Oyamaci5/Oyamaci5/README.md

 - 🌱 I’m currently learning **Fishnet**

 - 💬 Ask me about **algorithms, I love working with them.
-Also I had created 3 website with PHP, i guess i can answer question about PHP and Fishnet**
+Also I had created 3 website with PHP, I can answer question about PHP and Fishnet**

 - 📫 How to reach me **oguzhanyamaci175@gmail.com**